Best Cities To Visit In Türkiye

 Blue Mosque, Istanbul

-Without a doubt, Istanbul is Türkiye’s most famous city.
-It’s also the busiest and largest city in Turkey.
-Of course, it’s not the capital city anymore, but that doesn’t stop millions of visitors from heading there every single year to experience that bustling Istanbul city life.
+Without a doubt, Istanbul is Türkiye’s most famous city, and not just because it straddles both Europe and Asia.
+Once known as the capital city of Constantinople, Istanbul is the busiest and largest city in Turkey.
+Of course, it’s not the capital city anymore, but that doesn’t stop millions of visitors from heading there yearly to experience that bustling Istanbul city life and sometimes mistaking it for the capital.

 The other reason people head to Istanbul is that it’s packed with history.
-The buildings in Istanbul will make your jaw drop, but there is plenty of the modern-day there too.
+The buildings in Istanbul will make your jaw drop, but there is plenty of modern-day architecture there, too.
 History, gastronomy, shopping, nightlife, you name it, you’ll find it.
 There’s far too much to mention here, so let’s summarize it.

 What To See